Valuebrain/specs/website/website-specs.md

 # 5. Success Evaluation

 ## 5a.
 Impact

 - Security impact
 - Performance impact
 - Cost impact
 - Impact on other components and services

 ## 5b.
 Metrics

 - List of metrics to capture
 - Tools to capture and measure metrics

 # 6. Work

 ## 6a.
-Work estimates and timelines
+Tasks & Timelines

 - List of specific, measurable, and time-bound tasks
 - Resources needed to finish each task
 - Time estimates for how long each task needs to be completed

 ## 6b.
 Prioritization

-Categorization of tasks by urgency and impact
+- Categorization of tasks by urgency and impact

 ## 6c.
 Milestones

 - Dated checkpoints when significant chunks of work will have been completed
 - Metrics to indicate the passing of the milestone

 ## 6d.
-Future work
+Future Work

-List of tasks that will be completed in the future
+- List of tasks that will be completed in the future

 # 7. Deliberation

 ## 7a.
 Discussion

-Elements of the solution that members of the team do not agree on and need to be debated further to reach a consensus.
+- Elements of the solution that members of the team do not agree on and need to be debated further to reach a consensus.

 ## 7b.
 Open Questions

-Questions about things you do not know the answers to or are unsure that you pose to the team and stakeholders for their input.
+- Questions about things you do not know the answers to or are unsure that you pose to the team and stakeholders for their input.
 These may include aspects of the problem you don’t know how to resolve yet.

 # 8. End Matter

 ## 8a.
 Related Work

 Any work external to the proposed solution that is similar to it in some way and is worked on by different teams.
 It’s important to know this to enable knowledge sharing between such teams when faced with related problems.

 ## 8b.
 References

 Links to documents and resources that you used when coming up with your design and wish to credit.

 ## 8c.
 Acknowledgments

 Credit people who have contributed to the design that you wish to recognize.